|

 that you can print and carry with you; whenever you feel the urge to smoke

-a cigarette, pull out the card and say the prayer.
+tobacco, pull out the card and say the prayer.
 By the time you have finished,

-the craving for a cigarette will have dissipated.
+the craving for tobacco will have dissipated.

 Visualization